Future Leaders Programme

 About

-Created by the institute of Development Leadership Dialogue (DLD), each FLP workshop has a key theme and/or regional focus and is led by presenters with a wealth of senior experience in government, academia, the private sector, civil society, and international organizations.
+Created by the Institute of Development Leadership Dialogue (DLD), each FLP workshop has a key theme and/or regional focus and is led by presenters with a wealth of senior experience in government, academia, the private sector, civil society, and international organisations.

 The programme is a partnership between DLD, APORDE, the DSI/NRF South African Research Chair in Industrial Development (SARChI-ID) and Trade & Industrial Policy Strategies (TIPS).
 It is aimed at senior government officials from across Africa and will be held in Gauteng (Muldersdrift), South Africa, from the 2-6 September 2024.